atweiden/pacfiles/README.txt

 /* vim: set ft=journal fdm=marker fdl=0 nowrap: */

-Macfiles
+Pacfiles
 ========

-vim, tmux and fzf config for mac
+vim, tmux and fzf config for arch

 - based on my dotfiles [1]
   - more focused, and lighter weight